This majestic landscape you see here?

 In part of the largest rollback of federal land protection in U.S. history, former President Trump gutted Utah’s Bears Ears National Monument — home to ancient cliff dwellings, Native American cultural sites, and iconic wildlife — by 85% in 2017.

 The move disregarded both our national heritage and the law.

 Just days after the decision, Earthjustice filed a lawsuit, representing a coalition of conservation groups in the suit.
 The Natural Resources Defense Council and Southern Utah Wilderness Alliance were co-plaintiffs in the case, represented by counsel from those organizations.

 After a months-long review, the Biden administration fully restored protections to Bears Ears on Oct.
 8, 2021.
 Our cases and the threat of further litigation helped to stave off some of the worst damage of industrial activities.

-In 2016, President Obama designated the Bears Ears National Monument after years of advocacy from a historic partnership between the Hopi, Navajo, Ute Indian Tribe, Ute Mountain Ute, and Zuni governments, along with archeological, conservation, and recreation voices.
+President Obama designated the Bears Ears National Monument after years of advocacy from a historic partnership between the Hopi, Navajo, Ute Indian Tribe, Ute Mountain Ute and Zuni governments, along with archaeological, conservation, and recreation voices.

 These mesas, cliffs, and canyons in Utah are home to over 100,000 Native American archaeological and cultural sites, with some dating back to 12,000 B.C.E.
 Tribes continue to visit these lands to hold ceremonies and to connect with their ancestors.

-To protect Bears Ears, President Obama used the Antiquities Act, a century-old law established to protect America’s iconic lands and cultural heritage.
+To safeguard Bears Ears, President Obama used the Antiquities Act, a century-old law established to protect America’s iconic lands and cultural heritage.